htool/signalk-polar-performance-plugin/README.md

 ### Navigation / VMC outputs

 Enable the `vmcNavigation` output group to publish VMC-related navigation values.
 These calculations use the active polar together with the current course and current estimate from Signal K, and they are suppressed when no usable course bearing is available.
-The Navigation page and the plotter's Navigation mode use these outputs directly.
+The Navigation page uses these outputs, while its graph and the plotter's Navigation mode obtain heading markers from the VMC curve query.

 ---